Qe6i/portfolio/README.md

 3. Click through the calendar, write notes, and test the theme toggle.
 4. Make sure to provide your own https://calendarific.com/ `API_KEY` for the holidays API.

-Note: Internet connection is required for public holiday API to work.

 ---

 ## Notes